We find people.

 What is tracing?

 Tracing, in the context of a private investigator’s work, refers to the process of locating an individual whose whereabouts are unknown.
 This could involve finding someone who has gone missing, locating a debtor who has absconded, or tracking down a long-lost relative.
-The investigator uses various methods, including analysing public records, conducting interviews, and utilising specialised databases, to gather information and piece together the individual’s current location.
-The goal is to provide the client with the most accurate and up-to-date information about the person they are trying to find.
+We use various methods, including analysing public records, conducting interviews, and utilising specialised databases, to gather information and piece together the individual’s current location.

 What methods do you use to find someone?

-A private investigator might find someone by employing a combination of techniques and resources.
-This process often begins with collecting basic details about the person, such as their full name, last known address, date of birth, and any known associations.
-The investigator then accesses public records, including property records, court documents, and social media profiles, to trace the individual’s movements and activities.
-They may also conduct interviews with acquaintances, neighbors, or colleagues to gather further insights.
-In some cases, the investigator might use surveillance to observe locations where the person is likely to appear.
+We find someone by employing a combination of techniques and resources.
+It begins with collecting basic details about the person, such as their full name, last known address, date of birth, and any known associations.
+We can then accesses public records, including property records, court documents, and social media profiles, to trace the individual’s movements and activities.
+We may also conduct interviews with acquaintances, neighbors, or colleagues.
+In some cases, we might use surveillance to observe locations where the person is likely to appear.
 Additionally, private investigators often have access to specialised databases that compile various types of data, which can help in pinpointing the person’s current location.
-By methodically piecing together all available information, the investigator can usually locate the individual and provide the client with detailed findings.

 Is locating someone legal?